What You Need to Remember for Negotiating Your Full Pay Package

 Every hiring manager has a limit they can easily approve.
 If they pay above the salary range, they have to write a long reason for the finance boss (CFO).
 But starting bonuses are often seen as one-time costs that don't affect the yearly budget, so they are much easier to get approved.

 Change the talk from "what I cost" to "what I will deliver."
 This is the smart move: you offer to take some risk yourself in exchange for bigger rewards.
-By asking for a bonus based on your success or stock instead of a higher starting salary, you take away the company's worry about paying too much for someone who might not perform well, and you show yourself as someone valuable.
+Asking for performance-based pay instead of a higher base salary removes the company's worry about overpaying for someone unproven, and positions you as a partner, not an expense.

 Figure out the "Success Goal" for your new job.
 Ask the manager, "What is the single most important thing I can fix in the first six months that would make hiring me a huge success?"
 Once they tell you, suggest a "Performance Marker"—a set cash bonus or extra stock that you only get if you hit that goal.